Netcracker/KubeMarine/documentation/Installation.md

 ## Logging

-Kubemarine has the ability to customize the output of logs, as well as customize the output to a separate file or graylog.
+KubeMarine has the ability to customize the output of logs, as well as customize the output to a separate file or graylog.
-For more information, refer to the [Configuring Kubemarine Logging](Logging.md) section.
+For more information, refer to the [Configuring KubeMarine Logging](Logging.md) section.

 ## Dump Files